 Time is of the essence when pursuing sexual orientation discrimination claims, and it is strongly advised to contact an employment attorney if your employer fails to act for resolution.
-Because statute of limitations varies by state, it is important to seek legal counsel as quickly as possible.
+Because the statute of limitations varies by state, it is important to seek legal counsel as quickly as possible.

 The law forbids discriminatory behavior when it comes to any aspect of employment, including hiring, firing, pay, job assignments, promotions, layoff, training, fringe benefits, and any other term or condition of employment.
 Discrimination against an individual because of gender identity, including transgender status, or because of sexual orientation is discrimination because of sex in violation of Title VII.
 For more information about LGBT-related sex discrimination and sexual orientation discrimination claims, visit EEOC.gov.